SJarno/spring-angular-crud/README.md

 - Tests
 - Spring Security
     with in-mem user
-- Tests with Spring Security
+- Tests with Spring Security(see below).

 ### Front end
 Angular
 - CRUD operations
 - With authentication

+### Security
+Spring Security
+- Basic authentication w/http basic
+- In mem user
+- User account with userdetails
+- Tests with security context

+## Other
+Please send me and email, if you wish to collaboreate, and be nice, and do the same if you fork this. :)